NipunLiyanage/NipunLiyanage/README.md

 **About Myself**

-- 👨🏽‍💻 I’m currently seeking for internship opportunities in the fields of software engineering or project management.
+- 👨🏽‍💻 I’m currently seeking for job opportunities in the fields of software engineering.
-- 💼 I’m pursuing a BSc.
+- 💼 I have graduated in BSc.
 (Hons) Computer Science degree at General Sir John Kotelawela Defence University.
 - 🎹 Play Piano and Sing as a hobby
 - 🎮 Valo player
 - 📫 Email me at [nipunnadeeshana1999@gmail.com](mailto:nipunnadeeshana1999@gmail.com).